 - I. Identify and prioritize the most in-demand skills and occupations for today and the future to ensure a sufficient pipeline of qualified talent for Southern Vermont's workforce.
 Collaborate with workforce development partners, such as local colleges and universities, technical schools, and private training providers, to establish the necessary training programs, educational pathways, and support services.
 Continue efforts to develop programs and expand existing ones to address the skills gap and create a skilled and competitive workforce that attracts businesses to the region and fosters economic growth. - II.
 Increase the public's awareness of the specific skilled workforce needs and sector transition opportunities.
-Launch a information campaign focused on Southern Vermont students, residents, families, and educational professionals highlighting the opportunities available. - III.
+Launch an information campaign focused on Southern Vermont students, residents, families, and educational professionals highlighting the opportunities available. - III.
 Create coordinated strategies that blend public and private incentives to make Southern Vermont employers more attractive places to work for top talent.
 This could include financial incentives such as loan repayment or forgiveness programs, home-buying assistance, sign-on bonuses, and tuition reimbursement. - IV.
 Pursue housing to accommodate the workforce.
 Identify and develop housing options suitable for the workforce in terms of size, price, amenities, and location to ensure that Southern Vermont has the necessary housing stock to support economic growth and attract a talented workforce.
-Consider opportunities to partner with local real estate developers and property management companies to create housing options that cater specifically to the workforce's needs, such as offering rental assistance programs, flexible lease terms, and on-site amenities.
+Consider opportunities to partner with local real estate developers and property management companies to create housing options that cater specifically to the workforce's needs, such as offering rental assistance programs, flexible lease terms, and on-site amenities. - V. Continue to support affordable transportation for employees to access their workspace and training programs.

-1.C) FOSTER AN INCREASINGLY DIVERSE POPULATION
+1.C) FOSTER AN INCREASINGLY REPRESENTATIVE POPULATION